ESS: Learning Event-based Semantic Segmentation from Still Images: Approach

 \section{Approach}

 Our method transfers a task from a labeled source domain $\mathbb{I}=\{(I_i,\mathcal{L}_i)\}_{i=1}^M$ to an unlabeled target domain $\mathbb{E}=\{\mathcal{E}_i\}_{i=1}^N$.
 More specifically, the source domain $\mathbb{I}$ consists of images $I_i\in\mathbb{R}^{H\times W}$ and labels in form of semantic maps $\mathcal{L}\in \mathbb{Z}^{H\times W}_c$, where $c$ is the number of classes.
 The event domain $\mathbb{E}$ consists of data recorded by an event camera.
 Event cameras have independent pixels which trigger each time the log brightness changes by a fixed threshold.
 The resulting data is an asynchronous stream, $\mathcal{E}_i=\{e_{i,j}\}_{j=1}^{n_i}$ made up of temporally ordered events $e_{i,j}$, each encoding the pixel coordinate $\mathbf{x}_{i,j}$, timestamp with microsecond-level resolution $t_{i,j}$ and polarity $p_{i,j}\in \{-1,1\}$ of the brightness change.
-For more information about the working principles of event cameras, see~\cite{Gallego20pami}.\\
+For more information about the working principles of event cameras, see~\cite{Gallego20pami}.

 The goal of our approach is to train a neural network $F$ which takes event sequences\footnote{For clarity, we omit the subscript i in the future.} $\mathcal{E}$ as input and outputs the task variable in form of pixel-wise semantic predictions $\mathcal{L}$.
 At training time, it only has access to image labels from the source domain $\mathbb{I}$, but can leverage unlabeled events from the target domain $\mathbb{E}$.

 An overview of our method is shown in Fig. \ref{fig:method_overview}.
-Our method works by first encoding events into a motion-invariant embedding $\textbf{z}_\text{event}$ using the E2VID~\cite{Rebecq19pami} encoder $E_{\text{E2VID}}$ and decoding these to an image reconstruction using the decoder $D_\text{E2VID}$.
-This event embedding does not contain motion information since it is used to reconstruct motion invariant still images.
-Consequently, we use an image encoder $E_\text{img}$ to approximate this embedding by encoding still images.
-Finally, we generate task predictions from image and event embeddings by using a dedicated task network $T$.
+Our method works by first encoding events into a motion-invariant embedding $\textbf{z}_\text{event}$ using the E2VID~\cite{Rebecq19pami} encoder $E_{\text{E2VID}}$ and decoding these to an image reconstruction using the decoder $D_\text{E2VID}$. \todo{This event embedding preserves sufficient semantic information for the segmentation task but excludes motion information since it is used to reconstruct motion-invariant still images.
+The image reconstruction and events then formulate a pseudo pair in the source and target domain, which can be leveraged to align the embedding space. } Consequently, we use an image encoder $E_\text{img}$ to approximate \todo{the motion-invariant} embedding.
+Finally, a \todo{shared} task network $T$ generates task predictions from image and event embeddings.